Tax Reform Works

 Rep. Amodei's National Strategic and Critical Minerals Production Act will create hundreds of thousands of jobs by reducing U.S. dependence on foreign minerals from countries like China.
 The bill streamlines the regulatory review process and eliminates unnecessary red tape that is blocking job creation.
 This important legislation has passed the House multiple times.

-In the 113th Congress, members of the Western caucus were instrumental in passing H.R.
-4899 throuuh the House.
-The bipartisan Lowering Gasoline Prices to Fuel an America That Works Act would have created an estimated 1.2 million jobs, lowered gas prices for hard-working American families and generated more than a billion for our economy.
+Western Caucus secured passage of the bipartisan Lowering Gasoline Prices to Fuel an America That Works Act.
+This legislation was estimated to create an estimated 1.2 million jobs, lower gas prices for hard-working American families and generate more than a billion for our economy.

-The House passed H.R.
-2728.
-This legislation sought to protect American jobs and energy production by preventing the Obama Administration’s ability to impose duplicative federal regulations for hydraulic fracturing.
-An economic analysis found that these overreaching new federal regulations proposed by the previous Administration would cost our economy approximately $350 million annually and jeopardize nearly 1.7 million American jobs.
+Western Caucus spearheaded passage of the Protecting States’ Rights to Promote American Energy Security Act.
+This legislation protected American jobs and energy production by preventing the Obama Administration from imposing duplicative federal regulations for hydraulic fracturing.
+An economic analysis found that these overreaching new mandates would have cost our economy approximately $350 million annually and would jeopardize nearly 1.7 million American jobs.
+CLICK HERE to read more.